jeffmikels/mattermost_api_dart/doc/MattermostTeamsApi.md

 );

-final page = 56; // int | The page to select.
+final int page = 56; // int | The page to select.
-final perPage = 56; // int | The number of teams per page.
-final includeTotalCount = true; // bool |
+final int perPage = 56; // int | The number of teams per page. final bool includeTotalCount = true; // bool |
-final excludePolicyConstrained = true; // bool | If set to true, teams which are part of a data retention policy will be excluded.
+final bool excludePolicyConstrained = true; // bool | If set to true, teams which are part of a data retention policy will be excluded.
 The `sysconsole_read_compliance` permission is required to use this parameter. __Minimum server version__: 5.35

 try {
   final result = await client.teams.getAllTeams(page, perPage, includeTotalCount, excludePolicyConstrained);